lisongxu/CSCE156-Project-DB/README.md

 Submit the following to Canvas (not CodePost).

 1. `Project2.jar`: Follow the instructions below to generate a runnable JAR file that the LAs can execute.
-   *  Step 1: Run your project at least once (creates a `Launch Configuration` at step 4)
+   *  Step 1: Run your project at least once (creates a `Launch Configuration` for step 4)
    *  Step 2: Right click your project, and select `Export ...`
    *  Step 3: In the Java folder, select `Runnable JAR file`
    *  Step 4: In the `Runnable JAR File Specification`